 Just 17 years old, Wells, a Detroit native, was trying to reach Jackie Wilson to have him record her composition Bye Bye Baby.
 Gordy, who was no longer working with Wilson, intervened and had Wells record the song instead.
 With the song reaching number 8 on the Billboard R&B singles chart and #45 on the pop chart, the teenager gave Gordy a glimpse of what was to come.
 Wells would go on to record such hits as You Beat Me to the Punch – the song that made her the first Motown artist to receive a Grammy nomination – and, in 1964, the Smokey Robinson penned My Guy that became her signature recording.

 Later that same month, Gordy and Robinson released the product of another successful writing collaboration – Shop Around.
-The song reached number one on the Billboard R&B singles chart as well as reaching the top spot on the Cashbox Top 100 Pop Chart.
+The song reached number one on the Billboard R&B singles chart and reached the top spot on the Cashbox Top 100 Pop Chart.
 Although it topped out at number two on the Billboard Hot 100 Chart, it passed 1,000,000 sales to become the label’s first certified gold record – a distinction that would elude many future Motown hits because Gordy wouldn’t allow independent organizations like the RIAA to review his books.

 Meanwhile, the Primes’ manager, Milton Jenkins, decided to create a sister group he called the Primettes made up of friends and girlfriends of the Primes.
 The four singers were Florence Ballard (who was still in junior high school at the time they started singing in 1958), Betty McGlown, Mary Wilson, and Diana Ross.